 Drugs That Affect Only Egg

-Women face a higher risk of infertility due to chemotherapy and a bunch of drugs are extremely harmful on those lines.
+Women face a higher risk of infertility due to chemotherapy and a few drugs are extremely harmful on those lines.

 With chemotherapy and fertility being interdependent so intimately, there do exist a few drugs that are beneficial in treating cancer, as well as tend to offer minimal risks of infertility.